StevenCHowell/scipy2016_sassie_poster/README.md

 ### Steven C. Howell, Emre Brooks, Joseph E. Curtis

+*this will be bold*
+_this will be underlined_
+# This is a title
+- this may be a bullet...?
+- again?
+-

 ## Abstract
 Structure models provide information essential to understanding the biological function of molecules.
 Numerous computational applications, requiring various levels of expertise, have been developed for modeling biomolecular structures.